 A workshop to promote collaboration and knowledge-sharing within Africa's freshwater bioinformatics community

-FRC will be hosting a 3-day workshop for leaders of projects developing African freshwater biodiversity information systems in Cape Town, South Africa from 25 to 27 March 2020.
+FRC will be hosting a 3-day workshop for leaders of projects developing African freshwater biodiversity information systems in Cape Town, South Africa (Provisional date: 8-10 September 2020).
 The aim of this workshop is for participants to share knowledge, expertise, and lessons learned from existing information systems and the projects associated with them, and to explore avenues for future inter-project collaborations.
 Sessions will comprise demonstrations of existing platforms and presentations of freshwater biodiversity projects that are just starting out.
 The program focuses on data challenges, technical design, and stakeholder engagement, and includes opportunities for participants to discuss, share and network.
 The event will culminate in the establishment of an African bioinformatics forum to promote continued knowledge-sharing and collaboration.
 The workshop will include participants from JRS Biodiversity Foundation-funded projects, private sector partners, and experts from South Africa, Europe and Australia, including:

 • Freshwater Research Centre (FRC)